ownbee/doorstop-edit/README.md

 _A cross-platform GUI editor for [Doorstop](https://github.com/doorstop-dev/doorstop) powered by PySide6 (Qt)._

-The goal of this GUI is to provide all the tools needed to efficiently work with a larger set of requirements within the editor and at the same time have full control of what is happening.
+The goal of this GUI is to provide all the tools needed to efficiently work with a larger set of requirements within the editor.
 The editor use the doorstop API whenever possible to behave the same way as doorstop.

 ![Sample](https://raw.githubusercontent.com/ownbee/doorstop-edit/main/sample.png)